Setting Always On logging

 The Always On Logging option ensures the following:

-- A minimum set of logs is always available either on-demand or at the time of an issue like a server or an operation failure.
+- A minimum set of logs is always available either on-demand or at the time of an issue; such as, a server or an operation failure.

-- If the BMC Remedy AR System server failure occurs, it automatically takes a snapshot.
+- If the AR System server failure occurs, it automatically takes a snapshot.
 Alternatively, you can also manually trigger a snapshot for other events.

 - The Maintenance Utility Log Zipper also collects these logs.
 You can dump the log file and use the Log Zipper to send a single zip file.

-- The BMC Remedy AR System server automatically runs the Always On Logging option.
+- The AR System server automatically runs the Always On Logging option.
 Logging information using this option is independent of the existing logging.

 - The Always On Logging option does not save the log file information for ordinary shutdown options like arsystem stop or a Microsoft Windows stop service.

 When you enable the Always On Logging option, the logging information is saved on the following conditions:

 - On Demand: You can choose when to save the log information as required.
 This is applicable to server group environments as well.